Suhuyini questions interest of telcos in frustrating SIM card registration process

-To him, with the number of agents deployed and the time frame for the registration process, there is no way targets set can be reached.
+To him, with the number of agents deployed and the time frame for the registration process, there are no way targets set can be reached.

 Apart from the few agents for the registration process, he could not fathom why there is the insistence on the use of the Ghana Card for the registration process.